Stassie Karanikolaou Sizzles In A Lace-Up Crop Top

 “What a woman,” gushed a fourth person, following up their message with a drooling emoji.

-At the time of this writing, the Instagram update racked up more than 300,000 likes and received over 900 comments.
+At the time of this writing, the Instagram update has racked up more than 300,000 likes and over 900 comments.

-As The Inquisitr readers and Stassie Karanikolaou fans know, she frequently shares sultry images on her Instagram account, often wearing sexy outfits.
+As fans know, she frequently shares sultry images on her Instagram account, often wearing sexy outfits.
 One of Stassie’s most recent posts featured her wearing a vintage John Galliano swimsuit that flaunted all of her curves.
 She posed with her arms raised up behind her head, which lengthened her torso and amplified her bust.
-The black bikini bottoms were extremely high-cut and showed off her hourglass shape.
+The black bikini bottoms were extremely high cut and showed off her hourglass shape.